cotes2020/jekyll-theme-chirpy/README.md

 Language: English | [简体中文](docs/README_zh-CN.md)

 A minimal, portfolio, sidebar, bootstrap Jekyll theme with responsive web design and focuses on text exhibition.
-It will help you easily record, manage and share your knowledge and experience.
+It will help you easily record and share your knowledge.

-You will get the following features:
+**Features**

 * Auto Dark Mode
 * Posts' Last Modified Date